JiachengCui-01/INFO6205_Final-Project/readme.md

+### April 19th Ziyuan Yin update

+Add GUI to the 2048 game, can run proporly right now (run MergeGUI).
+Added more test.

 ### April 18th Jiacheng Cui update

 Implemented our own game - a merge game named 2048.
 I also created some unit tests.